Hollingbury: Notable buildings and areas

-The Park itself has six tennis courts, a bowling green and a children’s playground.
+The Park itself has six tennis courts, a bowling green and a children's playground.
 For many years the park was known by locals as "The Rocket Park" on account of the rocket-shaped climbing frame in the playground but this was removed and the playground extended in the early 1980s.
 An area towards the northern end of the park is fenced off and contains a weather station and underground reservoir.
 On a clear day, the park offers views over the city to the English Channel and you can even see the Isle of Wight.

 Adjacent to the park is an area of woodland planted in the nineteenth century; the majority of this was destroyed in the Great Storm of October 1987.
 The local council maintains an easy-access trail through the woodland, which runs down to the Hollingdean district.

 Carden Park, located towards the north-east of the estate between Carden school and the industrial estate, occupies approximately 12 acre and was originally laid out in the 1950s.
 The original tennis courts and swings were lost during industrial development in 1968 and the park now contains a football pitch and play area for young children.

 To the north of Hollingbury Industrial is Ladies MIle Local nature reserve.

 Amenities

 Community centre

 As part of the Asda development in 1987, the company built a local community centre, known as Old Boat Corner Community Centre, situated in Carden Park which opened in April 1989.
 Today the centre is thriving and is very much open to local residents.
-The Community Centre has a members Social Club and a variety of groups run from the Centre, including Sports Clubs, Over 60s Clubs, Toddler Groups and Drama Classes.
-Full details can be found on the website.
+The community centre has a members social club and a variety of groups run from the centre, including sports clubs, Over 60s clubs, toddler groups and drama classes.